cleberkoplin/Tasks/README.md

 # Tasks.WebApi

-Api Front - App to use pendent tasks and concluded them
+Api Backend - App to use pendent tasks and concluded them